kozistr/kozistr.github.io/_posts/about.md

 [1] kozistr (as a part of team, `Dragonsong`) [towarddatascience](https://towardsdatascience.com/detecting-sounds-with-deep-learning-ed9a41909da0)

-- Wrote about audio classifier with deep learning based on the kaggle challenge where we participated
+- Wrote about audio classifier with deep learning based on the Kaggle challenge where we participated

 ---